vdespa/introduction-to-postman-course/simple-books-api.md

 PATCH `/orders/:orderId`

-Update an existing order.
+Update the costumer name of an existing order.
 Requires authentication.

 The request body needs to be in JSON format and allows you to update the following properties: